kddnewton/ripperjs/README.md

 Run `yarn` in the root of the repository to get the JavaScript dependencies.
 Then run `yarn build` to build the necessary library.

+You can now run `bin/ripper "..."` to parse ruby code into s-expressions, where the `...` is valid ruby code.

+## Tests

 Run `yarn test` to run the tests.